nassimrahari/nassimrahari/README.md

-Got it, here is the presentation of your GitHub profile in English:

 👋 Hi, I'm @nassimrahari!
 👀 I'm interested in web, mobile, and desktop development.
 It's a very diverse field that I'm passionate about.